rust-lang/rust/src/doc/guide-ownership.md

 }
 ```

 This code compiles.
-We have two additions: a `<'struct>` and a `&'struct`.
+We have two additions: a `<'a>` and a `&'a`.
+These two are
-These two are related.
-Changing `struct SomeStruct` to `struct
+related.
+Changing `struct SomeStruct` to `struct SomeStruct<'a>` adds a
-SomeStruct<'struct>` adds a **lifetime parameter**.
-This parameter gives a
+**lifetime parameter**.
+This parameter gives a name to the lifetime of a
-name to the lifetime of a reference to this struct.
-In this case, we've given
+reference to this struct.
-it the name 'struct,' since that's what it's the lifetime of.
-You can use any
-identifer, for example, `<'a>`.
-Since this is giving a name to a lifetime,
-giving it a descriptive name can help you remember what it's the lifetime of.

 Now that we've named the lifetime of a reference to the struct, we can use it
 inside the definition.
-We change `&str` to `&'struct str`, which says that
+We change `&str` to `&'a str`, which says that
 rather than having its own lifetime, `a_string` will have the lifetime of
-`'struct`, which is what we named the lifetime of the struct itself.
+`'a`, which is what we named the lifetime of the struct itself.
 Now,
 we've tied the two together: we've told Rust that the lifetime of `a_string`
 will last as long as the reference to the struct itself.
 Since they live for
 the same amount of time, we'll never have an internal invalid reference, and so